wroyca/zynamic/README.md

+# Zynamic has been renamed to [Orca](https://github.com/orca-repos).
+This repository will no longer see contributions.

 # Zynamic
 Zynamic uses Zydis, Microsoft PDB and Reflective PE loading to automatically substitute symbols in a given binary at runtime.